gardenof/ms54/README.md

 How To Use
 ====
-Run make_playlist.rb it will create a playlist file called MS54.m3u.
+Run make_playlist.rb, it will create a playlist file called MS54.m3u.